 More calories are burned while using a curved treadmill.

-It is because of this greater intensity that curved treadmills are excellent for high-intensity interval training.
-With this type of exercise, you can raise your heart rate and keep it there for a longer period of time, which increases your oxygen consumption and calorie expenditure.
+Because of this greater intensity, curved treadmills are excellent for high-intensity interval training.
+With this type of exercise, you can raise your heart rate and keep it there for a longer period, which increases your oxygen consumption and calorie expenditure.

 On a Curved Treadmill, How Do You Run?

-Jogging on a self-powered curved treadmill is fairly similar to running on a regular treadmill in that you just go on the machine and start moving.
+Jogging on a self-powered curved treadmill is similar to running on a regular treadmill in that you go on the machine and start moving.
 Put your weight against the treadmill belt and turn it by running without pressing any buttons.
-When you wish to stop, there is inertia, so you have to slow down or step on the treadmill’s side panels.
+There is inertia when you wish to stop, so you must slow down or step on the treadmill’s side panels.

 Let’s get into the details of some of the most popular curved treadmills: